Styler: learning formatting conventions to repair Checkstyle violations: Evaluation results

-\changedText{To measure the accuracy of \Styler and the accuracy of the other three systems on the \nbTotalErrorsToPrint real errors, we categorize the repair attempts per status.} \autoref{tab:rq1} shows the results per tool and per status of the repair attempts: \textit{repaired/no error} refers to errors that were successfully repaired, i.e. no error is raised after the repair attempt; \textit{repaired/new errors} refers to errors that were fixed, but new errors were introduced in the source code; \textit{not repaired/same error} refers to errors that were not repaired, i.e. the same error is still in the source code; \textit{not repaired/same+new} refers to errors that were not repaired and new errors were introduced in the source code; and \textit{broken} refers to cases containing files that cannot be parsed by javalang after the repair attempts.
+To investigate the overall repairability of \Styler and the other three systems on the \nbViolationsEvaluationToPrint Checkstyle violations, we categorized the repair attempts per status, as shown in \autoref{tab:rq1}.
+There are two groups of status: \textit{repaired} and \textit{not repaired}.
+The repaired violations are either \textit{fully repaired}, i.e., no violation is raised after the repair attempt, or partially repaired, i.e., the violation no longer exists in the source code but \textit{new violations} were introduced.
+For the sake of clarity, it is worth mentioning that only the full repairs are used for the other five research questions.
+The group of violations that were not repaired includes the cases where a resulting source code file still contains the \textit{same violation} only or the \textit{same + new} violations, or is \textit{broken}, which means that the file cannot be parsed by javalang after the repair attempt.